-Azraq camp has a comprehensive energy plan to connect electricity to all the shelters in the four villages.
-As of 1 February 2017, a 2 MW solar energy has been providing Azraq camp with 30-35 % of its electrical needs in all the shelters in Villages 3 and 6 to over 19,600 refugees.
-Currently, and expansion is ongoing to add 1.5 MW to connect the two remaining villages 2 and 5 which will be completed by August 2018.
+- Azraq camp has a comprehensive energy plan to connect electricity to all shelters for 16 hours daily in the four villages.
+UNHCR and the IKEA Foundation have created the first refugee camp in the world powered with renewable energy.
+A medium-voltage power network funded by the Saudi Fund for Development connected the IKEA Foundation funded Solar Plant to refugee shelters, formal and informal businesses, offices and utilities, providing year-round electricity in the camp.
+The Solar Plant uses 7,788 solar PV panels with a lifespan of 25 years.
+This is the equivalent size of 5 football fields. - Currently, and expansion is ongoing to add 1.5 MW to connect the two remaining villages 2 and 5.
+As of September, a total of 2,300 shelters in village 5 have been connected with electricity.
 Averagely, each shelter consumes 2.2-2.4 kWh/day, enough power to operate lights, a refrigerator, television, a fan and charge phones.

-At the meantime, UNHCR has distributed an average of 4 solar lanterns per household to provide light to residents of village 2 and 5 which are not yet connected with electricity.
-The electricity extension project is ongoing in village 2 and 5, all shelters in the camp are expected to be connected with electricity in the next two months.
+At the meantime, UNHCR has distributed an average of 2 solar lanterns per household to provide light to residents of village 2 and 5 which are not yet connected with electricity.